CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 12 - Drameth.md

 The company receives:

-**The Bow Thaliondir**
+**The Bow Gilthoniel**
 This mysterious longbow is rumored to have been crafted by the elves of Lothlórien using starlight and shadow.
-Thaliondir grants the wielder a bonus to ranged damage (6) and injury (18) and deals additional damage +1d against creatures of darkness, such s a Balrog.
+Gilthoniel grants the wielder a bonus to ranged damage (6) and injury (18) and deals additional damage +1d against creatures of darkness, such s a Balrog.
 Once per day, the archer can spend a Hope point to fire an arrow infused with pure starlight, piercing through the shadows and revealing hidden enemies, granting the <u>company</u> +1d advantage on the attack for one round and potentially bypassing their defenses (-1 to piercing).

 **Elessar's Grace**
 This beautiful pendant, crafted by the elves, grants the wearer enhanced healing abilities.
 Once per day, the wearer can spend a Hope point to instantly recover from a wound or fatigue, restoring them to full health and vigor.